 No matter your intent, making a terroristic threat can come with severe consequences.
 Even if you devised an ill-advised prank and yelled “Fire” in a movie theater, you can be charged with a terroristic threat.
-In Pennsylvania, terroristic threat can be charged as a first-degree misdemeanor or a third-degree felony depending on the circumstance.
+In Pennsylvania, the terroristic threat can be charged as a first-degree misdemeanor or a third-degree felony depending on the circumstance.
 Terroristic threats can be charged as a felony if they cause people a group of people to evacuate or take cover in a public place, building, or area of public transportation.

 What Constitutes Terroristic Threats in PA?